DoD-Platform-One/bigbang/docs/developer/aws-k3d-script.md

-# Development k3d cluster automation
+# Development k3d Cluster Automation

-> NOTE: This script does not does not install Flux or deploy Big Bang.
+> **NOTE:** This script does not does not install Flux or deploy Big Bang.
 You must handle those deployments after your k3d dev cluster is ready.

-The instance will automatically terminate 8 hours after creation.
+The instance will automatically terminate eight hours after creation.

 ## Install and Configure Dependencies

-1. Install aws cli
+1. Install aws cli.

    ```shell
    curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"